By Donna McHugh, Regional Director, Community Partnerships on Apr 2, 2021 2:46:33 PM

 - Monthly fees.
 Some of the apps and desktop programs require a monthly fee to play.
 They usually provide more in-depth features like tracking, personalized training programs, and support.
 These types of programs aren’t for everyone, though they are quite effective.

 - Type of game.
 Pick games that a loved one enjoys fun playing.
 If they absolutely hate Sudoku, do them a favor and don’t buy Sudoku puzzles.
-There are many types of brain games to choose from, so there's no reason to force yourself to do something you don't enjoy.
+There are many types of brain games for seniors to choose from, so there’s no reason to force yourself to do something you don’t enjoy.
 At the same time, it is important to vary the types of brain training games you do.
 If they’re looking for more social interaction, for instance, look for brain training games that you can play with others – either online or in person.